AlgTUDelft/pystreed/README.md

 # STreeD: Separable Trees with Dynamic programming
 By: Jacobus G. M. van der Linden [(e-mail)](mailto:J.G.M.vanderLinden@tudelft.nl)

 STreeD is a framework for optimal binary decision trees with _separable_ optimization tasks.
 A separable optimization task is a task that can be optimized separately for the left and right subtree.
-The current STreeD Framework implements a broad set of such optimization tasks, from group fairness constraints to survival analysis.
+The current STreeD Framework implements a broad set of such optimization tasks, from group fairness constraints to regression.
+* Classification (accuracy, accuracy with a sparsity cost, f1-score)
+* Cost-sensitive classication (feature costs, cost matrix, costs per instance)
+* Regression (constant leaf predictors, constant leaf predictors with a sparsity cost, (simple) linear regression in every leaf)
+* Survival analysis
+* Classification with a fairness constraint (demographic parity, equality-of-opportunity)
+* Prescriptive policy generation

 For an explanation of each application, see below.
-For details on what tasks are separable and how the algoritm works, see our paper.
+For details on what tasks are separable and how the algoritm works, see our paper and the follow up papers on survival analysis and regression:

-If you use STreeD, please cite our paper:

 * Van der Linden, Jacobus G. M., Mathijs M. de Weerdt, and Emir Demirović.
-"Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming." _Advances in Neural Information Processing Systems_.
-2023. [pdf](https://proceedings.neurips.cc/paper_files/paper/2023/file/1d5fce9627e15c84db572a66e029b1fc-Paper-Conference.pdf)
+"Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming." _Advances in Neural Information Processing Systems_ (2023). [pdf](https://arxiv.org/pdf/2305.19706)
+* Huisman, Tim, Jacobus G. M. van der Linden, and Emir Demirović.
+"Optimal Survival Trees: A Dynamic Programming Approach." _Proceedings of AAAI-24_ (2024). [pdf](https://ojs.aaai.org/index.php/AAAI/article/view/29163/30199)
+* Van den Bos, Mim, Jacobus G. M. van der Linden, and Emir Demirović.
+"Piecewise Constant and Linear Regression Trees: An Optimal Dynamic Programming Approach."
+In _Proceedings of ICML-24_ (2024). [pdf](https://openreview.net/pdf?id=rXnBvu5D7i)

 ## Python usage